Engelandvaarders and Refugees:

 to train with the US Marines and the SeaBeas to create aDutch Marine Brigadeto regain control of the Dutch East Indies after the defeat of Japan.

-Karel Dahmen also describes his marriage and postware career as an oilfield
+Karel Dahmen describes his marriage and postwar career as an oilfield

 engineer withStanvac Easternin Sumatra and with theContinental Carbon Companyin

-the Netherland and the USA where he has lived since 1967.
+the Netherlands and the USA where he moved in 1967.
 Karel Dahmen

 Scheveningen, the seaside resort of The Hague, on the same street as

-arrival in Britain they lived in Llandudno where Max had found work as
+arrival in Britain the Drukker's lived in Llandudno where Max had found

 a diamond polisher, a trade he learned as a young man.
 They stayed in